Photo by Airbnb

 As with any mountain destination, there is an abundance of camping opportunities and lodge-style hotels to book in the Blue Ridge Mountains.
 But for those who prefer the indoor luxuries of a hotel mixed with the privacy of camping in the woods, look no further than this curated list of Blue Ridge Mountain cabins you can rent on Airbnb or Vrbo throughout Virginia, North Carolina, Tennessee, and Georgia.

-Per the CDC’s guidance, if you are thinking about traveling away from your local community, be sure to follow these rules for booking summer vacation rentals, and ask yourself the following questions:
+Note: Per the CDC’s guidance, if you are thinking about traveling away from your local community, be sure to follow these rules for booking summer vacation rentals, and ask yourself the following questions:

 The Blue Ridge Mountains make up the entire western border of North Carolina.
 We’ve included cabins in the greater Asheville area, plus more remote options in Nantahala National Forest and well as in the area bordering Great Smoky Mountains National Park.